Dawsen-Harkins/Analytics-Portfolio/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dawsenh/) or reach out via email here >> [Dawsen0707@gmail.com](mailto:Dawsen0707@gmail.com) if you have any questions or would like to collaborate on a project.

 Thank you for visiting my portfolio!
-Your feedback and suggestions are always welcome.
+Your feedback and suggestions are always welcome :)